sarvex/jspackage/readme.md

 ## Features

-* File extensions are automatically resolved.
-Do not include file extensions in your import statements.
+* File extensions are automatically resolved, and in fact are not allowed in import statements.
+This goes for the input_file too.
 * Files will only be included once in the resulting code, regardless of how many times a file is imported.
 * Compiling CoffeeScript, JavaScript, Coco, and LiveScript source files are